Best Website Speed Test Tools For Your Site

 You may have heard that site loading speeds over two seconds will likely result in lost traffic.
 This is obviously a serious issue.
 However, just finding out how long your site takes to load can be challenging enough.

-Fortunately, there are plenty of free tools available that can help you test your site’s current performance.
+Fortunately, there are plenty of free tools available that can help you test your WordPress site’s current performance.
 Many provide clear numbers that will tell you what (if anything) needs to be addressed.
 What’s more, understanding those numbers is often just as easy as using the tool in question.

 In this post, we’ll look at a number of solutions for gauging your site’s speeds, and also talk a little about how to understand the numbers you’re seeing.
-However, let’s first discuss what a speed test is and how it can benefit you!
+However, let’s first discuss what a site speed test is and how it can benefit you!

 What Is a Website Speed Test?